 Bring researchers into your classroom and give students a window into the process of scientific inquiry.
 Join us for an informal chat with researchers examining how various forms of remote sensing can be used to study biodiversity and growth in California, Maine, and Pennsylvania.
 Find out who they are, how they got interested in this research, and the scientific questions they are asking.
 Instructor guide and event resources available.
-Watch recorded event here: Live from the Field: Remote Sensing of Growth & Diversity, April 1, 2021
+Watch recorded event here: Live from the Field: Remote Sensing of Growth & Diversity, April 1, 2021 *If you are an instructor who used this for your class, please take this short survey

 Researchers from field stations across the country: